Package-Repository/controller/README.md

 To run the controller, there are three separate programs.
 The two dependencies binaries are included here in the package and can be run.
 For the CAN Driver to find the scion_types dynamic library, you have to source the ROS2 shell script located at scion_types/install/setup.bash
-This is assuming scion_types is built
+This is assuming scion_types is compiled